giuliabaldini/brainclustering/README.md

 Note that this code has only been tested with the data from [BraTS 19](https://www.med.upenn.edu/cbica/brats2019/data.html) , so we do not know what might happen with other kinds of data.

+If you want to read about our approach there is a [Technical Report](https://kups.ub.uni-koeln.de/46376/) describing our initial approach.
+Things are a bit different in this version on the code, and soon I will add a link to the paper which describes the code as it is now.

 ## Installation
 This project is written in python3.7/8 and C++17.
 It requires some Boost libraries to work: